-Rev. Eric Derksen, President E-mail: eric.derksen@vanguardcollege.com Eric would be delighted to speak to you about Vanguard College and the specific mission of our College.
+Rev. Mark MacKnight, Acting President E-mail: mark.macknight@vanguardcollege.com Mark would be delighted to speak to you about Vanguard College and the specific mission of our College.
 He believes in the calling of God to prepare people to serve the church, lead others to vitality with Christ, and minister the Gospel anywhere and everywhere.
 "God is the centre of Vanguard College, of all that we are about, and of all that we do.
 We will never change this, and never deviate from the commission of Christ to His followers."
 Please feel free to contact him about Vanguard!